arzevedo/mdmr/README.md

 MDM is a Bayesian dynamic regression model used to estimate effective connectivity between variables over time.
 Currently, this software employs the `reticulate` package to establish a connection between the GOBNILP algorithm and the R software.

-AL suggestions to improve the package are appreciated!
-If you have any, please send a email to the package maintainer.
+Any suggestions to improve the package are appreciated!
+If you have any, please send an email to the package maintainer.

-## Instalation
+## Installation

-To install the **Multiregression Dynamic Models** package `mdmr` in the development version from GitHub, just use the command:
+To install the **Multiregression Dynamic Models** package `mdmr` from the development version on GitHub, just use the command:

 ```r
 # install.packages("devtools")
 devtools::install_github("arzevedo/mdmr")
 ```

-Once you have the `mdmr` package installed, you must install Python in your machine if you still doest have that installed.
-It's recommended that you use the `reticulate` package
+Once you have the `mdmr` package installed, you must install Python on your machine if you haven't already.
+It's recommended that you use the `reticulate` package:

 ```r
 reticulate::install_python()
 ```

 Next, you should build an environment with the sole purpose of running the GOBNILP algorithm.
-You may do this with the following code to install the `pygobnilp` package in your environment.
+You can do this with the following code to install the `pygobnilp` package in your environment.

-The first argument is the name of the environment and the second is the package.
+The first argument is the name of the environment, and the second is the package:

 ```r
 reticulate::virtualenv_install("r-reticulate", "pygobnilp")
 ```

-Once you installed everything you need, you may access python from the environment with the following function
+Once you've installed everything you need, you can access Python from the environment using the following function:

 ```r
 reticulate::use_virtualenv("r-reticulate")
 ```

-If you run across any problem with the code above, If you have any problems, you can go to the `reticulate` official website and check the documentation.
+If you encounter any problems with the code above, you can go to the `reticulate` official website and check the documentation.

 ## A built-in application

-First you may load the package. `mdmr` has a built-in dataset, that consist of new weekly COVID-19 cases in the five macro regions of Brazil until march 2023.
+First, load the package. `mdmr` has a built-in dataset that consists of new weekly COVID-19 cases in the five macro regions of Brazil until March 2023.

 ```r
 library(mdmr)
 covid_data <- mdmr::regioes
 ```

-Next, you can calculate the scores for the network
+Next, you can calculate the scores for the network:

 ```r
 mdmModel <- mdm_score(covid_data, GOLB_print = TRUE)
 ```

-This saves a text file in you enviroment.
+This saves a text file in your environment.
 This file will be used by the GOBNILP algorithm.
-Now, you can use the `run_BN_pygobnilp` function to obtain the adjancy matrix.
+Now, you can use the `run_BN_pygobnilp` function to obtain the adjacency matrix:

 ```r
 adj_matrix_GOB <- mdmr::run_BN_pygobnilp("mdm_score_07_ago_2023", palim = 5)